 About Temple of Hephaestus

-The Temple of Hephaestus is an imposing ancient Greek temple in the Athenian Agora and site of worship of the Greek deity of fire, blacksmiths and sculpture.
+The Temple of Hephaestus is an imposing ancient Greek temple in the Athenian Agora.
+It has been described as the best preserved ancient Greek temple in Greece.

 The Temple was constructed in the 5th century BC, during the ‘golden age’ of Classical Athens.
 Archaeologists have dated its construction to around the mid 5th century mark (c.449 BC).
 Situated in the Athenian agora, the Temple consists of strong Doric columns, hexastyle (6×13 columns) in shape.

 Above the columns are the architrave and the frieze, the latter consisting of triglyphs interspersed with metopes.
 The 10 metopes on the eastern side of the Temple of Hephaestus show the Labours of Heracles.
 Above the triglyphs and metopes at each end of the temple are the remains of the triangular pediments.
 These would have originally been filled with large sculptures.

 Constructed out of Pentelic marble, like its contemporary, more famous structures that we find dotting the Acropolis, the Temple was dedicated to Hephaestus, god of blacksmiths and fire.
 But Athena, patron goddess of Athens, was also worshipped at this Temple.
 The ancient writer Pausanias recorded how there were bronze statues to both of these deities set up within the Temple.

 The Temple of Hephaestus is also sometimes known as the ‘Theseum’, as it was once believed that the bones of the legendary Athenian king Theseus were buried here.